So, you’ve pulled the information you need and have laid out the strategic plan for your next data center migration event.

 Or are you?

 To ensure you are in an optimal position heading into execution day, you should prepare for your data center migration event the same way you would for any other important event.
-Before a wedding there’s a rehearsal dinner, before a baseball team takes field for a game they practice, and the same should be done before an IT event.
+Before a wedding there’s a rehearsal dinner; before a baseball team takes field for a game they practice — and the same should be done before an IT event.

-A tabletop event is a practice or rehearsal for your IT event which allows everyone who will be a part of the event to walk through the steps as a group.
+A dry run is a rehearsal for your IT event which allows everyone who will be a part of the event to walk through the steps as a group.
 During this process it is not uncommon (and even a good thing!) to expose flaws or vulnerabilities in the plan.
 For instance, it may uncover some additional steps that should be taken and point to processes that may need refinement.
 It may reveal that some of the people assigned to complete the work have since moved on to a different role, or may be unavailable during the event window, or they could be the wrong person altogether.

 Once any changes have been discovered, you can go back to your process and update it to reflect the new details.
-It is a best practice to conduct a second tabletop event after implementing the changes.
+It is a best practice to conduct a second dry run event after implementing the changes.
 Doing so provides the opportunity for everyone involved with the event to walk through the updated runbook and validate that the plan is as accurate and ready for execution.

-Tabletop events give you the opportunity to find potential issues in a “safe” environment, one that allows for corrections that will save time and money.
+Dry runs give you the opportunity to find potential issues in a “safe” environment, one that allows for corrections that will save time and money.
 All potential issues are going to surface at some point, so it’s best that it doesn’t happen on the event day.
 The ripple effect of having to remove an asset from an event because of an oversight could be extensive depending on the relationships between applications and infrastructure within the project.
 That sort of last-minute change increases the risk to the business and may cause the entire event to be postponed or canceled.